Table of Contents

-To make your money grow in Amazon, you have to think carefully about your strategies.
+To make your money grow on Amazon, you have to think carefully about your strategies.
 Regardless if you’re new in the business or already settled, knowing how to do Amazon competitors analysis is essential.

 In this article, we’ll try to give you the answers to the following questions to keep you on top of your game:

-· Are the items what they really seem to be based on their appearance?
+- Are the items what they really seem to be based on their appearance?

-· How strong are your competitors?
+- How strong are your competitors?

-· What are the actions you should take?
+- What are the actions you should take?

 6 steps to conduct Amazon competitor analysis

-Whether you like it or not, a merchandise will always have one or more sellers, and that means more competition for you.
+Whether you like it or not, merchandise will always have one or more sellers, and that means more competition for you.
 This is when you need to have in-depth knowledge of competitor analysis.

 For that reason, sellers should accurately source and explore smart actions for their investments, decide a competitive and profiting price for each of their products, make full use of their campaigns on advertising, and continually track the progress of their business encounters.
 The question is, how?
 Here’s the answer:

 For beginners, it’s best to keep a list of the products of your competitors.
 After that, make an online sheet that you can share with your team.
 Lastly, make a grading for every product listing feature such as product titles, descriptions, and pictures.